 Some appraisers prefer the traditional way.
 Others prefer a more time-efficient, standardized technical solution in order to avoid potential bias.

-Appraisers provide their clients with an accurate floor plan of the property to determine a more accurate valuation for lenders, reduce property taxes, or promote a property to potential buyers.
 GLA is one of the most crucial data elements when it comes to property databases and risk models.
-Information about gross living area determines the decisions of GSEs and investors regarding waivers, loan eligibility, etc. The current appraisal process could be improved if there were ways to ensure greater accuracy and consistency of application.
+Information about gross living area determines the decisions of GSEs and investors regarding waivers, loan eligibility, etc. CubiCasa Digital GLA has the aim to improve and modernize the current appraisal process to ensure greater accuracy and consistency of application.

 What does digital GLA mean for appraisers?